PedroSmaxY/PokedexJavaScript/README.md

 PokedexJavaScript is a web application that provides quick access to basic information about Pokémon up to Generation VIII.
 The application utilizes the PokéAPI to retrieve Pokémon sprites, names and numbers.

+You can check this web application clicking <a href="https://pedrosmaxy.github.io/PokedexJavaScript/">HERE.</a>

 ## Features

 - Search for Pokémon by name and number.